ditya0398/Ray-Tracing-in-one-weekend/README.md

-# Ray Tracing in One Weekend by Dr.Peter Shirley
+# Ray Tracing in One Weekend by Dr. Peter Shirley

 # Steps to build
 Run the following commands to run any sample